molly/blog/_posts/2022-07-22-stop-saying-they-shouldnt-have-invested-more-than-they-can-afford-to-lose.md

   Stop saying "They shouldn't have invested more than they could afford to lose"
 author: Molly White
 publication-date: 2022-07-22
-custom_excerpt: "It's apparently easy for people to say this to castigate those who've just lost everything, but it only excuses the dissemination of the narrative that crypto is a solution for people who don't have money they could afford to lose."
+custom_excerpt: "Saying this about those who've just lost everything only excuses those who continue the narrative that crypto is a solution for people who don't have money they could afford to lose."
 post_collection: "blockchain"
 cc: true
 ---